rruimor/dondevamos/README.md

 and run `$ mix deps.get`

-You will also need to get an (IATACodes API key)[http://iatacodes.org/], and place
+You will also need to get an [IATACodes API key](http://iatacodes.org/), and place
 it in your `config/secret.exs` file (see config/secrets.exs.example).

 ## Usage